dvanmosselbeen/dvm-docs/OS/GNU-Linux/kali/kali.md

 ### SSH server

-Eventually reconfigure the server
+Eventually start with reconfigure the server:

 ```commandline
 dpkg-reconfirgure openssh-server
 ```

-By default, the openssh-server is installed but is not launched  automatically at boot time.
+By default, the `openssh-server` is installed but is not launched automatically at boot time.
+This has it is reason as this is about a penetration machine, and running services at boot time, means more open ports on the machine.
+So it is maybe wise to not let start the SSH Server at boot time.

 ```commandline
 # Start the server